nekaartajaya/realitychain/packages/realitychain-contracts/real-token-eth/how-to-verify-address-of-beneficiary.md

+# Fork of Oct Token Eth
+This repository is a fork of the Oct Token Eth repository.

-# How to verify address of beneficiary
+## How to verify address of beneficiary

 By using function `ecrecover` of Solidity, we can create a function to verify an address of Ethereum, to ensure that it is a public key corresponding to a real private key of an EOA.
 For example: